causify-ai/helpers/docs/work_tools/all.latex_toolchain.how_to_guide.md

     - Convert Docx file to Markdown using Dockerized pandoc and save the figs
   - `convert_docx_to_markdown.sh`
     - Wrapper to simplify calling `convert_docx_to_markdown.py`
-  - `convert_txt_to_pandoc.py`
-    - Convert a text file storing notes into markdown suitable for pandoc.py
-    - The transformations are
-      - Convert the text in pandoc / latex format
-      - Handle banners around chapters
-      - Handle comments
   - `generate_latex_sty.py`
     - One-off script to generate the latex file
   - `generate_script_catalog.py`